k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

    **Vertical execution mode:**

    - **Process Customer #1:**
      - Run Customer #1.
 Then run Orders #4 and #5.
 The execution of Order #4 fails.
-After processing the Customer's Orders, start processing the related Network elements: process Network element #92.
+After processing the Customer's Orders, start processing the related Network element #92.
 Note that Network elements #90 and #91 are not processed since their parent Order ID - #4 - has failed.
      - Customers #1 and #2 are processed successfully.
 Customer #3 fails.
    - **Process Customer #2:**
      - Run Customer #2.
 Then run Order #9 and Network element #98.